-I outlined one such model of evolution on Earth, from the origin of life up to the present, as a sequence of phases with phase transitions between them.
-It was a model of global biospheric revolutions.
-Each biospheric revolution is the result of some evolution crisis, and the revolution (the phase transition) overcomes the crisis.
-The list of these phase transitions includes 19 events, including the Cambrian explosion, mammalian revolution and the Neolithic revolution; The last analyzed event was the information revolution (computers, post-industrialisms - 1950) (Panov 2005).
+the revolution (the phase transition) overcomes the crisis.
+The list of these phase transitions includes 19 events, including the Cambrian explosion, mammalian revolution and the Neolithic revolution.
+The last analyzed event was the information revolution (computers, post-industrialisms - 1950) (Panov 2005).

 Each of the phases becomes shorter in duration with the passage of time.
 Moreover, the sequence of the phase transitions is scale-invariant, which means that the corresponding sequence of time-points is a simple geometrical progression and that various parts of this sequence may be derived from other parts by scale transformation.
 We call this the scaling law of evolution.
 But such a sequence of points may not be prolonged to infinity in the time.
-Yet, the duration of phases tends to zero and the frequency of the phase transitions tends to infinity near a point of time t^ .
-Indeed, the sequence does not exist after the point t^ .
+Yet, the duration of phases tends to zero and the frequency of the phase transitions tends to infinity near a point of time $t^$ .
+Indeed, the sequence does not exist after the point $t^$ .
 This point is called the singularity of evolution.
-By its physical meaning the singularity of evolution is a concentration of evolutionary crises - it is something like 'a crisis of crises'.
-Of course, the singularity of evolution is only a mathematical artifact, because any real quantity may not become infinite.
-But the prediction of the Singularity inevitably means that the scaling law of evolution that has held for about 4 billion years must be changed to some other law near the point t^ .
+By its physical meaning the singularity of evolution is a concentration of evolution is only a mathematical artifact, because any real quantity may not become infinite.
+But the prediction of the Singularity inevitably means that the scaling law of evolution that has held for about 4 billion years must be changed to some other law near the point $t^$ .

-The position of the Singularity point t^ may be estimated by extrapolation of the sequence of the biospheric revolutions.
+The position of the Singularity point $t^$ may be estimated by extrapolation of the sequence of the biospheric revolutions.
 The result is: $t^ = 2004 \pm 15$ (Ibid.).
 Therefore we are now in the time of the Singularity!

 My analysis of the sequence of biospheric revolutions is not the only method that leads to a derivation of the Singularity.
 It has been long known that the hyperbolic growth law of human population also possesses the property of scale-invariance and that extrapolation of it predicted the Singularity for 2026 (Foerster et al. 1960).
 Additional details of this scenario were elaborated by Kapitza (1996).
-There is also the notion of a 'technological singularity' that was proposed by Vernor Vinge (1993); it is based on arguments like scale-invariance and was predicted to occur in the first half of the 21^{st} century.
-Thus, a variety of arguments, each of which points to almost the same date for t^ , force us to seriously consider the singularity of evolution.
-But, we must keep in mind that the Singularity is not a single point in time - it is a period of time, approximately the first half of 21^{st} century, a time when the laws of evolution and historical trajectories will change dramatically.
+There is also the notion of a 'technological singularity' that was proposed by Vernor Vinge (1993); it is based on arguments like scale-invariance and was predicted to occur in the first half of the twenty-first century.
+Thus, a variety of arguments, each of which points to almost the same date for $t^$ , force us to seriously consider the singularity of evolution.
+But, we must keep in mind that the Singularity is not a single point in time - it is a period of time, approximately the first half of twenty-first century, a time when the laws of evolution and historical trajectories will change dramatically.